valryon/valryon.github.io/Posts/2013/2013-02-25-testing-monogame.md

 The font you use on desktop?
 Not working on iOS.
 This nice sprite?
 Not working because of many reasons.

-And there's not a nice error message, you'd rather have to look at the console to find a raw stack trace, google it and figure out it may be the content.
+And there's not a nice error message, you have to look at the console to find a raw stack trace, google it and figure out it may be the content.

-And then you realize you have an horrible codebase, with many projects referencing different assemblies, sharing code full of ``#if PLATFORM`` instructions...
+And then you realize you have **an horrible codebase**, with many projects referencing different assemblies, sharing code full of ``#if PLATFORM`` instructions...

 That's where I thought that for mobile game dev, I'd rather stick to the **native frameworks** for now. **Unity** would be a better idea, but the license fees are too expansive for me, for now.

 It doesn't mean it doesn't works.
 Look at Bastion and many App Store games that use MonoGame and MonoTouch.
-For me it's just not the right solution, and it's not mature enough.
+For me it's just not the right solution, and it seems to be not mature enough.